Charles Ogletree: Plagiarism

+Illness and death

-In 2014, Ogletree's wife started noticing health issues when he was 60 years old and he was diagnosed with Alzheimer's disease at age 62 in May 2015.
+In 2014, Ogletree's wife started noticing health issues when he was 60 years old.
+He was diagnosed with Alzheimer's disease at age 62 in May 2015.

 On July 13, 2016, Ogletree announced he had been diagnosed with early-stage Alzheimer's disease.
 In 2019, Ogletree went missing and was found safe by the police after an extensive missing persons search.